bbzfc/bbzfc/docs/bbzfc_specs/flags.md

 or a laser.
 You can kill a burrowed tank with a guided missile, or by driving on top of it.
 - **Laser Flag**.
 The tanks shoots a straight infinite laser.
 Time between laser shots is much larger than between normal bullets.
-- **Guided Missile** Flag.
+- **Guided Missile Flag**.
 The tank shoots a guided missile instead of normal bullets.
 How it works: first you lock on to a visible target, then you release the missile.
 Time between missile shots is much larger than between normal bullets.
 - **Invisible Flag**.
 Tank is invisible out of the window.
 Tank is visible on the radar.
 - **Stealth Flag**.
 Tank is invisible on the radar.
 Tank is visible out of the window.